japleitez/peecko-api-doc/README.md

 ```
 [GET] /api/account/notifications
 ```
-This services provides the list of the latest notification, notifications sometimes include video
+This services provides the list of the latest notifications sorted by release date in descent order,
+Some notifications include a video

 [ ] **Response**

-[
 ```json
 [
     {